Sonic Internet

 Phonography

-Awareness and practice of phonography continues to grow, inspiring, inviting all of us to listen closely to the world around us.
-Quiet American offers one-minute location recordings from around the world.
-Get involved with advocacy for our sonic environment with the World Forum for Acoustic Ecology.
 Search for “phonography” or any other sound at the Free Sound Project.
 From the search results page, you can play more than one sound at a time.
-Check out the samples of frogs!
+Frogs!
+Or hang out with the sounds of a coffee shop at Coffitivity.

 Meta-Phonography